skip-mev/connect/providers/websockets/mexc/README.md

 * If there is no valid websocket subscription, the server will disconnect in 30 seconds.
 If the subscription is successful but there is no streams, the server will disconnect in 1 minute.
 The client can send PING to maintain the connection.
 * Every websocket connection can support a maximum of 30 subscriptions.
 If the client needs to subscribe to more than 30 streams, it needs to connect multiple websocket connections.

-To determine all of the supported markets, you can run the following command:
+To determine all supported markets, you can run the following command:

 ```bash
 curl https://api.mexc.com/api/v3/defaultSymbols